giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

 + has a good understanding of maths, algorithms, and statistics
 + gains insights from data based on business expertise

-The following Venn diagram by Drew Conway makes the point of what Data Science stands for.
+The following [Venn diagram of Data Science by Drew Conway](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram) makes the point of what Data Science stands for.
 <img src="https://static1.squarespace.com/static/5150aec6e4b0e340ec52710a/t/51525c33e4b0b3e0d10f77ab/1364352052403/Data_Science_VD.png" alt="Data Science Venn Diagram by Drew Conway">

 Also, the Data Scientist is capable of making predictions and drawing inferences for future outcomes by asking the right questions, collecting and cleaning the data, and effectively visualize and communicate insights.